-“From the last few days gas supply is totally less and pressure zero, so hampering our production on boiler, washing unit, said Kazi Shariful Alam Reza, Vice President, Sparrow Apparel Ltd.
+“From the last few days gas supply is totally less and pressure zero, so hampering our production on the boiler, and washing unit, said Kazi Shariful Alam Reza, Vice President, Sparrow Apparel Ltd.

-Due to gas crisis we are using diesel, so that our production cost increasing said, Shovon Islam, Managing Director, Sparrow Group According to millers, they hope that the government will ensure uninterrupted gas and energy in the for the textile sector.
+Due to the gas crisis, we are using diesel, so our production cost increasing said, Shovon Islam, Managing Director, Sparrow Group According to millers, they hope that the government will ensure uninterrupted gas and energy in for the textile sector.